 Non-Executive Directors are appointed on standard commercial terms including a fee which takes into account their responsibilities for chairing committees, a three month notice period and other standard provisions relating to their role.
 None of the letters of appointment provide for any termination payments.

-Terms of reference: Audit Committee
+Terms of reference: Audit & Risk Committee

 Terms of reference: Remuneration Committee

 The Remuneration Committee is chaired by Tracy Sheedy and reviews the performance of the executive directors and makes recommendations to the Board on matters relating to their remuneration and terms of service.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme, or bonus scheme in operation from time to time.
 The Remuneration Committee meets as and when necessary.
-The Remuneration Committee comprises Tracy Sheedy, Liz Richards, and James Routh.
+The Remuneration Committee comprises Tracy Sheedy, Ross Paterson and James Routh.

 Terms of reference: Nominations Committee